-The Foster Support Team is largely volunteer based, so please allow up to 24 hours for a response.
-In case of a critical injury, contact the Foster Medical Team at fostermedical@sanantoniopetsalive.org.
+The fostermedical@ email is volunteer based, so please allow up to 24 hours for a response.
+In case of a critical injury, contact the medical team at appointment@sanantoniopetsalive.org or call 210-338-8225.

-Foster Questions and Concerns:
+Foster Questions and Concerns: foster@sanantoniopetsalive.org Foster Minor Medical Concerns: fostermedical@sanantoniopetsalive.org appointment@sanantoniopetsalive.org

-foster@sanantoniopetsalive.org

-Foster Medical Concerns/Emergencies:

-fostermedical@sanantoniopetsalive.org